fengyuli-dev/camel-db/doc/MS1_progress_report.md

 2)Implement a data structure that provides indexing for the database.
 Most likely be a tree.
 It should support basic operations such as find and insert.
 More operations are pending a better understanding of a database’s internal representation.

 The data structure is indeed implemented as a tree.
-The tree support functions of to return the values assoicated with a key in the tree, calculting the size of the tree, isnerting a new key value pair, deleting a node, return an inorder representation of the node, constructing an empty tree, and fold the tree.
+The tree support functions of to return the values associated with a key in the tree, calculating the size of the tree, inserting a new key value pair, deleting a node, return an inorder representation of the node, constructing an empty tree, and fold the tree.

 For example, suppose we generate a tree from the list